Jägermeister logo is not religiously offensive, court rules

-The logo of the Jägermeister alcohol brand – a stag with a shining white cross between its antlers – is not immoral and can be used as a promotional symbol in Switzerland, a court has ruled.
+The logo of the Jägermeister brand – a stag with a shining white cross between its antlers – is not immoral and can be used as a promotional symbol in Switzerland, a court has ruled.

 Judges at the Federal Administrative Court in St Gallen rejected on Monday a case seeking to restrict Jägermeister’s use of the logo solely to alcohol bottles and items of clothing.
 The Swiss Federal Institute of Intellectual Property had demanded the restriction on the grounds that the image was offensive to the religious leanings of some consumers.